ExtendRealityLtd/VRTK/README.md

 will attempt to find the attach transforms on the default controller model in the `[CameraRig]` prefab.

+If no text is provided for one of the elements then the tooltip for that element will be set to disabled.

 An example of the `ControllerTooltips` Prefab can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/029_Controller_Tooltips` which displays two cubes that have an object tooltip added to them along with